ardagunoglu/ardagunoglu/README.md

 # **Hi there 👋, I'm Arda**
-**I am a person who has been intertwined with computers, electronics and software since I was 10 years old.
+**I am a student who has been intertwined with computers, electronics and software since I was 10 years old.
 Therefore, considering that I am open to these fields, I decided to do something about computers.**

-I studying at Yeditepe University Computer Science and Engineering department.
-I am currently freshman in University.
+I study at Yeditepe University Computer Science and Engineering department.
+I am currently a freshman in University.

-__I try to learn everything in this field as much as I can.__
+__I try to learn different skills in this field as much as I can.__